I Don't Know Which Is Love

 I Don't Know Which Is Love (どれが恋かがわからない, Dore ga Koi ka ga Wakaranai) is a Japanese yuri manga written and illustrated by Tamamushi Oku.
 It has been serialized in Media Factory's Comic Cune since August 2021, and is licensed in English by Yen Press.

 The series follows Mei Soraike as she begins college hoping to find a girlfriend.

 Synopsis

 After Mei Soraike tried to confess her love to her best friend during their high school graduation ceremony, she is left crushed as she finds out her friend just got a boyfriend.
 Wanting to get past her heartbreak, Mei enrols into college with the strong determination to definitely get a girlfriend, which is just as well because she quickly finds herself surrounded by potential prospects.

 Media

 Manga

 Written and illustrated by Tamamushi Oku, I Don't Know Which Is Love, has been serialized in Media Factory's Comic Cune magazine since August 27, 2021.
-The series has been collected in six tankōbon volumes as of February 2025.
+The series has been collected in seven tankōbon volumes as of May 2026.
+The series is set to end with the release of its eighth volume.

 The series is licensed for an English release in North America by Yen Press.